lavanya-tech/CODE-DOWN-2020-Challenge/README.md

-1st week-started off with html and basic styling parallely started working on a webpage
+1st week-started off with html and basic styling. parallely  i started working on a webpage.
-2nd week-i concentrated more on responsive web-D completed with the 1st webpage named salute then i modified it to new way completely using css which i named it as pro1 modified 3rd week:i learnt js and started making a quiz using it
+2nd week: i concentrated more on responsive web-D and completed with the 1st webpage named salute then i modified it to new way completely using css which i named it as pro1 modified.
+3rd week:i learnt js
+and started making a quiz using it